Urville, Calvados

 Urville ([yʁvil]) is a commune in the Calvados department and Normandy region of north-western France.

 Iron mining was an important industry in the village until 1989.
 The village was at the head of a mineral railway linking the iron mines to the SMN steel mills.

+Geography

+The commune is made up of the following collection of villages and hamlets, La Moinerie and Urville.